-Tall multi-storied buildings in Kaiping County were listed on UNESCO's World Heritage List in 2007 as China's 35th World Heritage Site.
+The Kaiping Diaolou, multi-storied buildings scattered around Kaiping County, were listed on UNESCO's World Heritage List in 2007 as China's 35th World Heritage Site.
 These old buildings were built mainly at the end of the Qing Empire and in the beginning of the 20th century when ethnic warfare, village battles, wars, bandits and lawlessness troubled this area of Guangdong Province.

 There are three basic kinds of towers: watch towers, fortified residential apartment dwellings, and buildings constructed to be emergency refuges.
 In order to protect themselves and defend their area, guards needed tall little fortresses to use as their base and survey the countryside.
 These were the watchtowers.
 Clans and villages constructed fortified residential apartment buildings that they lived in or prepared as a refuge in case of danger.
 The area is a rice-growing area, and the tall apartment buildings had high foundations and also helped people to escape floods.

-Life was hard in the Kaiping area (开平) when the Qing Dynasty collapsed and in the 20th century.
-Kaiping is on the coast, so a large number of people were able to leave to work in other countries, and some people returned with enough wealth to build fortress dwellings and towers.
+Life was hard in the Kaiping area (开平) when the Qing Dynasty collapsed in the 20th century.
+Kaiping is on the coast, so a large number of people were able to leave to work in other countries, as a result of which some people returned with enough wealth to build fortress dwellings and towers.
 These were called diaolou in Chinese.

 Some buildings have domes and arches, and others employ Western-style columns.
 Many look somewhat like apartment buildings that were built in cities in the West at that time, but there are bars over the windows and other defensive features that weren't common in the West.

 The UNESCO World Heritage Organization included the diaolou and the villages they are in as the "Kaiping Diaolou and Villages" historic site.
 The buildings are considered historic because they are in a relatively good condition and serve as a record of the migration of Chinese workers and of the their contact with the West.

 Buses go to Kaiping from several bus stations in Guangzhou such as from the Tian He Bus Station or the Guangzhou Bus Station next to the main Guangzhou Railway Station.
 The ones at the Guangzhou Bus Station leave every 30 or 40 minutes from about 6:00 AM to about 7 PM.
 Travel time is about two hours.